-As the catch from the South Island trawl surveys changes without wide inter-annual fluctuations and the CVs are relatively low it appears that they are able to track smooth skate biomass in FMAs 3 and 7, and on the Chatham Rise.
-West Coast South Island surveys (Figure 2) show that the relative biomass of smooth skate in FMA 7 declined substantially from 1997 to 2009, but appear to have increased in 2011 and 2013.
+As the catch from the east coast South Island trawl surveys changes without wide inter-annual fluctuations and the CVs are relatively low it appears that they are able to track smooth skate biomass in FMAs 3 and 7, and on the Chatham Rise.
+West coast South Island surveys (Figure 2) show that the relative biomass of smooth skate in FMA 7 declined substantially from 1997 to 2009, but appear to have increased since then.
+The 2015 estimate is similar to the levels seen before the decline and is in fact the highest in the time series.
 Smooth skate relative biomass on the Chatham Rise increased to 2001, and has declined since then.

-The East Coast South Island winter surveys from 1991 to 1996 (30-400 m) were replaced by summer trawl surveys (1996-97 to 2000-01) which also included the 10-30 m depth range; but these were discontinued after the fifth in the annual time series because of the extreme fluctuations in catchability between surveys (Francis et al. 2001).
-The winter surveys were reinstated in 2007, and this time were expanded to include the 10-30 m depth range, in order to monitor elephantfish and red gurnard.
+The East Coast South Island winter surveys from 1991 to 1996 (30-400 m) were replaced by summer trawl surveys (1996-97 to 2000-01) which also included the 10-30 m depth range; but these were discontinued after the fifth in the annual time series because of the extreme fluctuations in catchability between surveys (Francis et al 2001).
+The winter surveys were reinstated in 2007, and this time were expanded to include the 10-30 m depth range, in order to monitor elephant fish and red gurnard.
 Only 2007, 2012, and 2014 surveys provide full coverage of the 10-30 m depth range.

 Smooth skate biomass estimates in the core strata (30-400 m) for the east coast South Island winter trawl surveys in recent years were higher overall than in the 1990s (Figure 3).
 The additional biomass captured in the 10-30 m depth range was negligible in 2007, 2012 and 2014, indicating that in terms of biomass, only the existing core strata time series in 30-400 m should be monitored.
+1244

-The smooth skate length distributions for the east coast South Island winter trawl surveys have no clear modes and comprise multiple year classes with the possibility of a juvenile mode centred about 20 cm corresponding to 0+ fish in shallower depths (Beentjes et al. 2015).
+The smooth skate length distributions for the east coast South Island winter trawl surveys have no clear modes and comprise multiple year classes with the possibility of a juvenile mode centred about 20 cm corresponding to 0+ fish in shallower depths (Beentjes et al 2015).
 The rest of the distribution includes multiple year classes from about 1 to 25 years.
 The 30-100 m strata tend to have more larger skates than the deeper strata.
 The surveys appears to be monitoring pre-recruited lengths down to 0+ age, but probably not the full extent of the recruited distribution.
 Length frequency distributions are reasonably consistent among surveys with differences mainly confined to recruitment of the first few year classes.
 No lengths were measured before 1996.
-The addition of the 10-30 m depth range has not changed the shape of the length frequency distribution (Beentjes et al. 2015).
+The addition of the 10-30 m depth range has not changed the shape of the length frequency distribution (Beentjes et al 2015).

-Figure 2: Smooth skate biomass ±95% CI (estimated from survey CVs assuming a lognormal distribution) estimated from the Chatham Rise (top) and west coast South Island (bottom) trawl surveys.
+Figure 2: Smooth skate biomass for the Chatham Rise (top) and west coast South Island inshore (bottom) trawl surveys.
+Error bars are ± two standard deviations.

-Figure 3: Smooth skate total biomass and 95% confidence intervals for the all ECSI winter surveys in core strata (30-400 m), and core plus shallow strata (10-400 m) in 2007, 2012 and 2014.
+Figure 3: Smooth skate total biomass for the ECSI winter surveys in core strata (30-400 m), and core plus shallow strata (10-400 m) in 2007, 2012 and 2014.
+Error bars are \pm two standard deviations.